Personal computer: Market share

 and 302.2 million units in 2008.

 The shipments were 264 million units in the year 2007, according to iSuppli, up 11.2% from 239 million in 2006.
 In 2004, the global shipments were 183 million units, an 11.6% increase over 2003.
 In 2003, 152.6 million computers were shipped, at an estimated value of $175 billion.
 In 2002, 136.7 million PCs were shipped, at an estimated value of $175 billion.
 In 2000, 140.2 million personal computers were shipped, at an estimated value of $226 billion.
 Worldwide shipments of personal computers surpassed the 100-million mark in 1999, growing to 113.5 million units from 93.3 million units in 1998.
 In 1999, Asia had 14.1 million units shipped.

 As of June 2008, the number of personal computers in use worldwide hit one billion, while another billion is expected to be reached by 2014.
 Mature markets like the United States, Western Europe and Japan accounted for 58% of the worldwide installed PCs.
 The emerging markets were expected to double their installed PCs by 2012 and to take 70% of the second billion PCs.
 About 180 million computers (16% of the existing installed base) were expected to be replaced and 35 million to be dumped into landfill in 2008.
 The whole installed base grew 12% annually.

 Based on International Data Corporation (IDC) data for Q2 2011, for the first time China surpassed US in PC shipments by 18.5 million and 17.7 million respectively.
 This trend reflects the rising of emerging markets as well as the relative stagnation of mature regions.

-In the developed world, there has been a vendor tradition to keep adding functions to maintain high prices of personal computers.
-However, since the introduction of the One Laptop per Child foundation and its low-cost XO-1 laptop, the computing industry started to pursue the price too.
-Although introduced only one year earlier, there were 14 million netbooks sold in 2008.
 Besides the regular computer manufacturers, companies making especially rugged versions of computers have sprung up, offering alternatives for people operating their machines in extreme weather or environments.